teamgrossen/website/index.md

 {% capture text %}

-We are a diverse group of people combining skills in evolutionary biology, microbiology, bioinformatics and genomics.
-We also like to laugh and have fun.
+We are a team with a passion for combining conservation efforts with genomics investigations.

 {%
   include button.html